terminusdb/terminuscms-docs/reference-guides/document-ui-templates/NewDocumentComponent.md

 ## NewDocumentComponent
-The new document component help you to compose your dashboard very fast This element allow you to create a new documents using the FrameViewer components from `....` and adding some useful tools.
+The new document component allows you to create new documents using the FrameViewer from `....`.

 ## Installation

-Install the dependancy from npm
+Install the dependancies from npm

 ```
  npm install @terminusdb/terminusdb-documents-ui